-The weird part is that what we experience is also affected by at of experiencing.
+The weird part is that what we experience is also affected by the act of experiencing.
 This means we are also a reflection of our experience.
 In other words, what we experience isn’t something external or separate.
 As we “experience it” we are in effect changing it.

-So, experience isn’t a measure of truth.
-Our experience is also a result of our relationship with the immediate environment.
+So, our experience isn’t a measure of truth.
+Our experience is the result of our relationship with the immediate environment.
 It’s a choice.
 We can act and be a positive influence where ever we are.
 Consequently, we can be a conduit for the virtues of the spirit rather than the negative aspects of the cultural narrative.
 Through these virtues, we discover our personal truth.

 Effectiveness is the Measure of Truth